Who Will Win the 2026 World Cup? AI Odds, Favorites & Dark Horses

 This is the section nobody else has.
 Every pundit will tell you who they think will win.
 We show you exactly how accurate our predictions have been for each team — across BTTS, Over/Under 2.5 Goals, and Full-Time Result markets.

-What is implied probability?
+What is the bookmaker baseline?
 Bookmaker odds reflect how likely they believe an outcome is.
 If a bookmaker prices BTTS Yes at 1.80, the implied probability is roughly 56% — that's how often the bookmaker expects both teams to score.
-We use this as each team's baseline: the average implied probability across their last games.
-If our AI predicts correctly more often than the bookmaker expected, we're adding real value.
+We take the average implied probability across all recent matches for each market and use that as our baseline.
+It's the same benchmark we use across the entire site.
+If our AI predicts correctly more often than that baseline, we're adding real value.

 How to read the chart: The filled bar shows our accuracy.
 The dashed line (┊) marks the bookmaker baseline.
 When the bar passes the line, we're outperforming.
 The percentage next to each team is our hit rate, and the smaller number shows how far ahead or behind the baseline we are.
 Colours tell you at a glance: dark green = strongly outperforming (over 10%), light green = ahead, amber = close, red = behind.